kbirk74/Election_Analysis/README.md

   3) calc votes for wach candidate
   4) calc % of total votes for each candidate
   5) Conclude on who won the election based on popular vote.
+  6) conclude what the votes/county were and which county had the largest voter turnout.
 ## Resources
 CSV file with election data provided by the Board of elections.
 Python 3.8 and Visual Studio code.